Things to do in New Orleans with Teens- or Anyone!

 Even the outer walls of Lafayette Cemetery #1 are beautifully decrepit.

 This is the oldest of the city-operated cemeteries, about 200 years old.
 Unlike St. Louis Cemetery, which is owned and run by the Catholic church, this cemetery is non-denominational.
 It has been the scene of many movies and the inspiration for books and graves, such as the Vampire Lastat’s tomb.
-Because it isn’t guided, you can take your time walking around and exploring or taking pictures.
+Because it isn’t guided, you can walk around and explore or take pictures.

 Exploring the Garden District, New Orleans